 The use of bots will also continue to accelerate; deployment of behavioral analytics and gateway technology should be considered.
 The US Department of Homeland Security 7 advises the following:

 Nefarious bot developers will target new IoT devices for vulnerabilities as they are released to the market and will compete with each other to deploy malware.

-Bot code-size will get smaller to avoid detection and more sophisticated to frustrate defenses.
+Bot code size will get smaller and more sophisticated to avoid detection and frustrate defenses.

 Botnets will be extended and better monetized, likely through interfaces to social media platforms.

-Botnet operators will increasingly operate globally, taking advantage of regional vulnerabilities.
-Attacks from foreign nation-state operators increase.
+Botnet operators will operate increasingly globally, taking advantage of regional vulnerabilities.
+Attacks from foreign nation-state operators will increase.

-Access control for non-person entities is a critical competence for risk-averse organizations.
-Making sure devices and bots adequately identify themselves, moving to APIs with consistent security and monitoring controls, and deploying data-loss prevention technologies such as behavioral analysis tools is increasingly important.
+Access control for non-human entities is a critical competence for risk-averse organizations.
+It is increasingly important to make sure devices and bots adequately identify themselves, move to APIs with consistent security and monitoring controls, and deploy data-loss prevention technologies such as behavioral analysis tools.

-All too often, IAM practitioners are sequestered from non-person account management and only focus on the provisioning and access control associated with user accounts.
-This limited approach is unfortunate because it fragments the host organization’s risk management approach to cybersecurity and frustrates the governance task.
-At the very least, the IAM practitioner should ask the appropriate questions about how IoT devices are being secured, how server accounts are being managed, and what defenses are in place to thwart malicious bots.
-The IAM and InfoSec teams within an organization should work together to ensure consistent application of cybersecurity controls that are aligned with corporate policy.
+All too often, IAM practitioners are sequestered from non-human account management and only focus on the provisioning and access control associated with user accounts.
+This is unfortunate because it fragments the host organization’s risk management approach to cybersecurity and frustrates the governance task.
+At the very least, the IAM practitioner should ask the appropriate questions as to how IoT devices are being secured, how server accounts are being managed, and what defenses are in place to thwart malicious bots.
+It is preferable that the IAM and InfoSec teams within an organization work together to ensure the consistent application of cybersecurity controls that are aligned with corporate policy.